bjt4080/Data-Science-Project/README.md

 F-statistic: 36.13 on 4 and 1455 DF,  p-value: < 0.00000000000000022

 ```
 The result I focused on here was R-Squared.
 R – squared is a statistical measure of how close the data are to the fitted regression line.
 Typically, the higher the R-squared, the better the model fits your data.
-So in this case my R-squared value was:

-The Adjusted R-Squared of . is the data I’m concered with.
-It should be noted that just because an R-squared value is not high,that does not mean that the model is bad.
-You can also have a high R-squared value, and the model does not fit the data
+The adjusted R-squared value for this simple linear regression is 0.08785 which of course shows that this is close to random, which means our model is not very good.
+Let’s put all the variables with our cleaned up data set, to where we input values for all the missing values and see what happens:

 The 2nd time I ran the linear model was with all the data and I was able to get a better R-squared result: